ptarmiganlabs/butler-sos/README.md

 ## References

-Please see [https://ptarmiganlabs.com](https://ptarmiganlabs.com/blog/2017/04/24/butler-sos-real-time-server-stats-qlik-sense/) and https://github.com/mountaindude/butler for more in-depth info on the Butler family of micro services.
+Please see [https://ptarmiganlabs.com](https://ptarmiganlabs.com/blog/2017/04/24/butler-sos-real-time-server-stats-qlik-sense/) and [https://github.com/mountaindude/butler](https://github.com/mountaindude/butler) for more in-depth info on the Butler family of micro services.

+At [https://senseops.rocks](https://senseops.rocks) you also find thoughts on using DevOps best practices in the Qlik Sense ecosystem.